With or without replacement? Sampling uncertainty in Shepp's urn scheme: Bounds on the value function and solution when

-\begin{proof} The result is evident from the fact that the upper bound defined in \eqref{eqn:upper} and the lower bound defined in \eqref{eqn:lower} coincide when $a=0$.
+\begin{proof} The result is evident given the fact that the upper bound defined in \eqref{eqn:upper} and the lower bound defined in \eqref{eqn:lower} coincide when $a=0$.
 Specifically, we observe that $\E_0[X_{(t+\tau_b)\wedge 1}]=x$ in \eqref{eqn:lower} since $X$ is a $\P_0$-martingale when $a=0$.
-Moreover, since the process is not guaranteed to pin at $t=1$, we specify explicitly that the stopper must stop at $t=1$ should the boundary $b$ not be hit. \end{proof} Note that the solution to \eqref{eqn:prob2} defined above need not to be verified since its optimality follows from the proven identity in \eqref{eqn:solution} and the verification arguments for $V_1^0$ (provided, for example, in \cite{EW}).
+Moreover, since the process is not guaranteed to pin at $t=1$, we specify explicitly that the stopper must stop at $t=1$ should the boundary $b$ not be hit. \end{proof} Note that the optimality of the solution presented in \eqref{eqn:solution} does not need to be verified since it follows directly from the proven identity in \eqref{eqn:solution} and the existing verification arguments establishing the optimality of $V_1^0$ (provided in \cite{EW}, for example).

-The equality found in \eqref{eqn:solution} demonstrates that there is no loss in value due to the optimal stopper `mixing' the two optimal strategies under $\P_0$ and $\P_1$.
-This can be seen as a consequence of the fact that all strategies under $\P_0$ yield the same expected payoff (due to $X$ being a $\P_0$-martingale when $a=0$).
+The equality found in \eqref{eqn:solution} also demonstrates that (when $a=0$) there is no loss in value due to the optimal stopper using a sub-optimal stopping strategy for the `true' drift.
+The optimal stopping strategy for a Brownian bridge also achieves the maximum possible value for the Brownian motion (due to martingality), hence using $\tau^*$ will achieve the maximum possible value regardless of the true nature of the underlying process.\footnote{For $a\neq 0$, it would not be possible to achieve the maximum value in both drift scenarios simultaneously through a single optimal stopping rule.
+Hence there would be loss in value due to this, as indicated by the inequality in Proposition \ref{prop:upperbound}.}